kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress2gateway/lbc_migrate_reference.md

 The migration tool emits a warning when `group.order` is detected.

-#### ALB Listener Rule Count and Priority Order
+### ALB Listener Rule Count and Priority Order

 The migrated Gateway API manifests may produce more ALB listener rules than the original Ingress.
 This happens because ALB supports OR within a single condition (e.g., one `http-request-method` condition with values `[GET, HEAD]`), while Gateway API represents OR as separate `HTTPRouteMatch` entries — each becoming its own ALB rule.
 The routing behavior is functionally equivalent, but the rule count and priority numbers may differ.
 This affects conditions with multiple values for `path-pattern`, `http-request-method`, and `query-string`.

 Additionally, ALB listener rule priority order may differ between Ingress and Gateway.
-The Ingress controller assigns priorities based on Ingress spec rule ordering, while the gateway controller follows the [Gateway API precedence specification](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io%2fv1.HTTPRouteRule) (path tyoe, path length, reation timestamp etc).
+The Ingress controller assigns priorities based on Ingress spec rule ordering, while the gateway controller follows the [Gateway API precedence specification](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io%2fv1.HTTPRouteRule) (path type, path length, creation timestamp etc).
 For most configurations this produces equivalent behavior, but users with overlapping rules that depend on specific priority ordering should verify after migration.

-#### TargetGroupBinding
+### TargetGroupBinding

 AWS Load Balancer Controller uses `TargetGroupBinding` (TGB) internally to register pod targets for Ingress, Service, and Gateway resources.
 These controller-managed TGBs are created and deleted automatically — when you delete an Ingress, its TGBs are cleaned up, and the Gateway controller creates new ones when it reconciles.
 You do not need to migrate these.

 If you have user-created TGBs that register pods into externally-managed AWS Target Groups (see [TargetGroupBinding documentation](../targetgroupbinding/targetgroupbinding.md)), these are independent of Ingress and Gateway resources.
 They are reconciled by the TargetGroupBinding controller regardless of how traffic is routed.
 No changes needed during migration.

-#### External Target Group References in Actions
+### External Target Group References in Actions

 If your Ingress uses `actions.*` annotations that reference external target groups (via `targetGroupARN` or `targetGroupName`), the migration tool translates these to Gateway API `backendRefs` with `kind: TargetGroupName`.
 When the original annotation uses an ARN, the tool extracts the target group name from it.
-See [Specify out-of-band Target Groups](gateway.md#specify-out-of-band-target-groups) for how the gateway controller handles these references.
+See [Specify out-of-band Target Groups](../gateway/gateway.md#specify-out-of-band-target-groups) for how the gateway controller handles these references.

 Note: external target groups can only be associated with one ALB at a time.
-During side-by-side migration (Phase 3-5), the Gateway ALB cannot attach the same external TG that the Ingress ALB is using.
+During side-by-side migration (Step 3-5), the Gateway ALB cannot attach the same external TG that the Ingress ALB is using.
 You must either delete the Ingress rules referencing the external TG before applying Gateway manifests (cutover), or create a duplicate TG and update the generated manifest to use the new name.

-#### Limited Support for Certain Ingress Annotations
+### Limited Support for Certain Ingress Annotations
-The following Ingress annotation types have limited support in the migration tool and Gatewaty API:
+The following Ingress annotation types have limited support in the migration tool and Gateway API:

 - `host-header` conditions — values are passed through to Gateway API hostnames.
 Since hostnames are route-level in Gateway API (not per-rule), rules with host-header conditions are split into separate HTTPRoutes with their own hostnames.
 Complex wildcards (e.g., `www.*.example.com`) or regex values that don't conform to Gateway API hostname format will be rejected by the K8s API server when the manifest is applied.
 - `url-rewrite` and `host-header-rewrite` transforms with regex capture group references (e.g., `replace: "/$1"` or `replace: "$1.example.org"`) — Gateway API's `URLRewrite` filter only supports static replacements (`ReplaceFullPath` for paths, `PreciseHostname` for hostnames).
 Transforms with static replacements (no `$N` references) are translated; transforms with capture group references are skipped.
 Additionally, the original Ingress transform regex is discarded during migration — the gateway controller generates its own fixed regex from the Gateway API filter type (`^([^?]*)` for path rewrites, `.*` for hostname rewrites).
 This means the ALB transform will always match all paths or all hostnames for the rule, regardless of what the original Ingress regex was.
 This is functionally equivalent because the ALB rule's conditions (from the HTTPRoute match) already narrow the traffic before the transform is applied.
 Verify the generated output if your Ingress uses transforms.

-!!! important "What changes and what stays the same"
-    The generated output **replaces only your Ingress resource**.
-Everything else stays untouched:

-    - **Namespace** — already exists, no changes needed.
-    - **Deployment** — unchanged, continues running your application pods.
-    - **Service** — unchanged, the new HTTPRoute `backendRefs` reference it by name.

-    Once equivalent gateway manifest is generated from ingress manifests, apply the generated Gateway API manifest alongside your existing workload.

-### Annotation Priority Chain
+## Annotation Priority Chain

 LBC resolves annotations with a priority chain (highest wins):